AIGAdc/dcdesignweek.org/_events-dcdw/closing-party-drink-draw-and-dance.markdown

 status:
   is-featured-on-events: false
   is-featured-on-home: true
   featured-event-message: End of week, party time!
+End of week, party time!
+End of week, party time!
 event:
   date: 2019-09-27 20:00:00 -04:00
   description: Come party at the end of an amazing week with us at Capitol Cider House!